School of Professional Studies

 Certified Police Officer, Illinois and Indiana

-During his time as Olivet’s director of public safety, he has worked diligently to build a culture of emergency preparedness.
+During his time as Olivet’s director of public safety, he worked diligently to build a culture of emergency preparedness.
 His passion for building collaborative working relationships with local emergency services in area communities has resulted in more direct services to the University, as well as internship and job opportunities for students.
 He was instrumental in Olivet’s being chosen as a Region VII alternative care site.
 Under his direction, field hospital preparations and practice drills began and still continue.
 His hope is that everyone will be focused on safety as the number one priority all the time, not just in a time of emergency.